-The night I left mom's I came home one night 18 19 stood at the back door, it was locked, so I knocked, and she stood looking at me through the window of the door but 20 she wouldn't open it.
-We stood looking at each other a 21 22 long time.
+The night I left mom's I came home one night stood at the back door, it was locked, so I knocked, and she stood looking at me through the window of the door but she wouldn't open it.
+We stood looking at each other a long time.
 I kept asking "Are you going to let me in."
 She didn't say a word.
-I ended up going across the street 23 and knocking on the door of a neighbour I had just met that 24 25 day, June Sparrow, and she let me stay the night.
+I ended up going across the street and knocking on the door of a neighbour I had just met that day, June Sparrow, and she let me stay the night.

-1 When I first moved to the reserve I remember going to language lessons with the late Arnold Guerin.
-2 Ι was the only student.
-I would go sit in his office on the 3 4 51st hall and sit with this amazing elder trying so hard to learn our language.
-I also took a job delivering band 5 notices door to door.
-And I had a couple nice boyfriends 6 during that time.
-But sadly I also experienced more sexual 7 abuse.
-8
+When I first moved to the reserve I remember going to language lessons with the late Arnold Guerin. was the only student.
+I would go sit in his office on the st hall and sit with this amazing elder trying so hard to learn our language.
+I also took a job delivering band notices door to door.
+And I had a couple nice boyfriends during that time.
+But sadly I also experienced more sexual abuse.

 I had an uncle, mom's youngest brother.
-9 His 10 name was Glen.
-When I first moved there at 14, having just arrived on the reserve, he invited me to a friend's house 11 where we drank some beer, and then he raped me.
-Then he 12 13 graciously offered to be my pimp.
-He explained to me that I -- or we I quess -- could make a tonne of money.
-I 14 absolutely despised the quy.
+His name was Glen.
+When I first moved there at 14, having just arrived on the reserve, he invited me to a friend's house where we drank some beer, and then he raped me.
+Then he graciously offered to be my pimp.
+He explained to me that I -- or we I guess -- could make a tonne of money.
+I absolutely despised the guy.
 I hated him.
-And I don't 15 like to carry hate in my heart.
-It's almost impossible to 16 get me to hate someone.
-But I hated him because I had 17 grown up as a child wanting so badly to meet my family and 18 19 here was my own uncle offering to be my pimp.
+And I don't like to carry hate in my heart.
+It's almost impossible to get me to hate someone.
+But I hated him because I had grown up as a child wanting so badly to meet my family and here was my own uncle offering to be my pimp.